 Social media strategies for banking can be difficult because while we all like money, most of us don’t like hearing about the bad or boring parts of it.
 Especially while relaxing and scrolling through our social media feeds, that is.
 So how do companies that have to talk about these topics advertise?
 While discussing these topics can be difficult, there are specific actions you can take to step up your game as a banking company on social media.
-Through this article, you will learn the best social media engagement tactics for topics people don’t always want to hear about.
+Through this article, you will learn the best social media bank tactics so you can create a bank marketing strategy.

-If this is your first time marketing on a social media platform, it can be a daunting challenge to get started.
-With so many site options and ways to utilize them, beginning your social marketing journey is understandably hard.
+If this is your first time marketing your financial services on a social media platform, it can be a daunting challenge to get started.
+With so many site options on digital media and ways to utilize them, beginning your social marketing journey is understandably hard.
 So where should you start?
 One concrete first step to take is identifying which social platforms are right for your brand.
+Different potential customers are on different platforms.

 Analyze Your Brand

-In order to do this, you first have to analyze your brand and the industry it is in.
+In order to do this, you first have to analyze your brand.
 Think about this process like any other marketing experience; what will be best for your business?
 Who are the competitors in this field, and is what they are doing working?
 What are our strengths and weaknesses?
 How do we communicate with our target audience, and which platform fits this style best?
 Questions like these can help you understand how to begin using social media as a marketing tool and give you a great place to start.

 Considerations for Banking